dmeditor/dmeditor.github.io/api.md

 - 1) Use `dmeditor-view-mobile` as css class filter
 - 2) Use `useGetDevice` for custom rendering.

-We recommanded to try to use way 1), because it's better for performance, but sometimes way 2) is almost the only way(eg. move image to top in mobile if it's hard only using css).
+We recommand trying to use way 1), because it's better for performance, but sometimes way 2) is almost the only way(eg. move image to top in mobile if it's hard only using css).

 ### Device hook